Workflow Guides

 Lease Data Workflows

-Step-by-step workflows for extracting commercial lease data from PDFs and importing it into Yardi, MRI, Excel, QuickBooks, Airtable, and every other system your team uses.
+Step-by-step workflows for extracting commercial lease data from PDFs.
+Import it into Yardi, MRI, Excel, QuickBooks, Airtable, and other systems your team uses.

 30 workflowsImport, export, compliance & analysis